|

 Once it was all done, wipe it down with a damp cloth.
 Its sanded and ready for staining, or bleaching.

 I did lots of reading on various ways to bleach wood, unfortunately in Canada none of the products were readily available so we ended up just painting on regular strength household bleach.
 It did lighten the wood significantly, but not the very dark corners.
+We brought out the sand paper and got to work.

 Place your side table on plastic covered with cardboard to protect the flooring.
 I suggest the garage for this.
 Make sure your work area is very well ventilated.